QuocLam98/QuocLam98/README.md

 - 📊 This Week I Spent My Time On

 - 💬 Programming Languages:
-- No Activity Tracked This Week
+- C#
+- Javascript
+- Typescript

 - 🔥 Editors:
 - No Activity Tracked This Week